PROFILE-Olympics-Keller wants to add more gold to family name

 Behrmann has previously even gone as far as to say the team can only be successful with Keller in it.

-The playoffs for the German club championship last month made clear what he meant.
+The playoffs for the German club championship earlier this month made clear what he meant.

 Keller suffered an injury in the first half of Berliner Hockey Club’s semi-final after scoring a goal that was subsequently disallowed.